Tuesday, 25 March 2025

 The Yellow Monkey (85 Mesnes Street, Wigan, WN1 1QJ)

-We entered to the sound of Billy Idol, two dogs provided trip hazards, and there was a buzz of jovial conversation in this converted shop unit turned micro pub.
+We entered to the sound of Billy Idol; two dogs provided trip hazards; and there was a buzz of jovial conversation in this converted shop unit turned micro pub.

-Cask ales on offer were a second sighting in a row of local Wily Fox 'Crafty Fox' an Fyne Ales 'Jarl'.
+Cask ales on offer were a second sighting in a row of local Wily Fox 'Crafty Fox' and Fyne Ales 'Jarl'.
 Being as I'd just sampled the local brew, I opted for a pint of Argyll's finest, served in tip-top condition.

 The two dogs greeting us on entry - or any of those on the patio at Sherrington's for that matter - were no match for this fella called Bobby, who'd made himself comfortable at the back of the Yellow Monkey.